African-American music: Early 20th century (1900s–1930s)

-The first musical written and produced by African Americans, by Bob Cole and Billy Johnson, debuted on Broadway in 1898.
-The first recording of black musicians was of Bert Williams and George Walker in 1901, featuring music from Broadway musicals.
-Theodore Drury helped black artists develop in opera.
-He founded the Drury Opera Company in 1900 and used a white orchestra, but featured black singers in leading roles and choruses.
-The company was only active until 1908, but it marked the first black participation in opera companies.
-Scott Joplin's opera Treemonisha, unique as a ragtime-folk opera, was first performed in 1911.
+In a groundbreaking moment in 1898, Broadway witnessed the debut of the first musical created by African Americans, courtesy of Bob Cole and Billy Johnson.
+The musical landscape saw another milestone in 1890 with the first recording by black musicians—Bert Williams and George Walker—highlighting music from Broadway productions.
+Theodore Drury played a pivotal role in nurturing black talent in opera, establishing the Drury Opera Company in 1900.
+Despite its short run until 1908, the company left an indelible mark as the pioneer in black participation within opera.
+Fast forward to 1911, where Scott Joplin's trailblazing ragtime-folk opera, Treemonisha, took center stage, adding a unique and vibrant chapter to the history of African American contributions to the musical realm.

 The early part of the 20th century saw a rise in popularity of blues and jazz.
 African-American music at this time was classed as "race music".
 Ralph Peer, musical director at Okeh Records, put records made by "foreign" groups under that label.
 At the time "race" was a term commonly used by the African-American press to speak of the community as a whole with an empowering point of view, as a person of "race" was one involved in fighting for equal rights.
 Ragtime performers such as Scott Joplin became popular and some were associated with the Harlem Renaissance and early civil rights activists.
 White and Latino performers of African-American music were also visible.
 African-American music was often altered and diluted to be more palatable for white audiences, who would not have accepted black performers, leading to genres like swing music.

 By the turn of the 20th century African Americans were becoming part of classical music as well.
 Originally excluded from major symphony orchestras, black musicians could study in music conservatories that had been founded in the 1860s, such as the Oberlin School of Music, National Conservatory of Music, and the New England Conservatory.
 Black people also formed symphony orchestras in major cities such as Chicago, New Orleans, and Philadelphia.
 Various black orchestras began to perform regularly in the late 1890s and the early 20th century.
 In 1906, the first incorporated black orchestra was established in Philadelphia.
 In the early 1910s, all-black music schools, such as the Music School Settlement for Colored and the Martin-Smith School of Music, were founded in New York.